cybercongress/chaingear/README.md

 - Links
 - Crowdsales

-## Why do I need to add my cryptocurrency or cryptoasset?
+## What benefits of adding my cryptocurrency or cryptoasset?

 1. Describe what it is for in understandable format.
 2. Your chain on cyber•Fund for free.